-QuickBooks Online data setup suggestions
+QuickBooks Online configuration

-Below are some general guidelines on how to setup QuickBooks Online for a construction or engineering firm with the intention of integrating it with Sage Construction Management.
+Below are some general guidelines on how to set up QuickBooks Online for a construction or engineering firm with the intention of integrating it with Sage Construction Management.

 Import vendors and employees